pvcraven/arcade_book/source/labs/lab_09_sprites_and_walls/sprites_and_walls.rst

   examples.
 Make it your own.
 * Step 4: Update the graphics.
 Use multiple types of blocks for the walls.
 Maybe change the character.
 4 points, one point for each graphic used that wasn't part of the base example.
+Remember to put a quick citation in your program just before you load graphics or sounds.
 * Step 5: Add coins (or something) for the user to collect.
 4 points, based on the complexity of the coin layout.
 * Step 6: Keep score of how many coins were collected, and display on-screen.